travetto/travetto/module/rest/README.md

 }
 ```

-Additionally,  and [@Body](https://github.com/travetto/travetto/tree/main/module/rest/src/decorator/param.ts#L62) can also be used with `interface`s and `type` literals in lieu of classes.
+Additionally, schema related inputs can also be used with `interface`s and `type` literals in lieu of classes.
 This is best suited for simple types:

 **Code: Using QuerySchema with a type literal**
 ```typescript